-E. QHP Shopping Experience in an EDE Environment
+D. QHP Shopping Experience in an EDE Environment

 EDE Entities must comply with the applicable QHP display requirements for web-brokers and issuers as defined in 45 C.F.R. §§ 155.220, 155.221, and 156.1230.
-In the case of a primary EDE Entity allowing the use of its EDE environment by a white-label issuer upstream EDE Entity consistent with the provisions in Section IV.B, Providing an EDE Environment to Other Entities, the primary EDE Entity can provide an EDE environment that meets the QHP display requirements applicable to the white-label issuer upstream EDE Entity.
-48 If a primary EDE Entity allows the use of its EDE environment by downstream agents and brokers directly (i.e., not in the context of an upstream EDE Entity relationship) or by a hybrid non-issuer upstream EDE Entity that is not hosting its own plan shopping website (Section IV.B.iii, Hybrid Non-Issuer Upstream EDE Entities), the EDE environment must comply with the QHP display requirements applicable to the primary EDE Entity.
-49
+In the case of a primary EDE Entity allowing the use of its EDE environment by a white-label issuer upstream EDE Entity consistent with the provisions in Section IV.A, Providing an EDE Environment to Other Entities, the primary EDE Entity must provide an EDE environment that meets the QHP display requirements applicable to the white-label issuer upstream EDE Entity.57 Similarly, if a primary EDE Entity provides the QHP display for a hybrid issuer upstream EDE Entity consistent with the provisions in Section IV.A, Providing an EDE Environment to Other Entities, the primary EDE Entity must provide an EDE environment that meets the QHP display requirements applicable to the hybrid issuer upstream EDE Entity.